DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

   }
 ```

-If there is any error in the flow, where it is not possible to validate the card, the service will return error:
+If there is an error in the flow and it is not possible to validate the card, the service will return the following errors:

-* 500 - Internal Server Error
+* *500 – Internal Server Error*
-* 400 - Bad Request
+* *400 – Bad Request*
 # Silent Order Post

 Integration that Cielo offers to merchants, where the payment data is safely traced, while maintaining full control over the Ckeckout experience.